skypjack/entt/README.md

 #include <registry.hpp>
 ```

-Then pass the proper `-I` argument to the compiler to add the `src` directory to the include paths.<br/>
+Then pass the proper `-I` argument to the compiler to add the `src` directory to the include paths.

 ## Documentation

 ### API Reference

+Unfortunately `EnTT` isn't documented yet and thus users cannot rely on in-code documentation.<br/>
+Source code and names are self-documenting and I'm pretty sure that a glimpse to the API is enough for most of the users.<br/>
+For all the others, below is a crash course that guides them through the project and tries to fill the gap.

+### Crash Course

-`EnTT` contains three main actors: the *registry*, the *view* and the *pool*.<br/>
+`EnTT` has two main actors: the *Registry* and the *View*.<br/>
-Unless you have specific requirements of memory management, the default registry (that used the pool provided with
-`EnTT`) should be good enough for any use.
-Customization is an option anyway, so that you can use your own pool as
-long as it offers the expected interface.
+The former can be used to manage components, entities and collections of components and entities.
+The latter allows users to iterate over the underlying collections.

 #### The Registry

-There are three options to instantiate your own registry:
+There are two options to instantiate your own registry:

 * By using the default one: